KSP-KOS/KOS/doc/source/addons/Trajectories.rst

     A vector that applies an offset to :attr:`PLANNEDVEC<TRAddon:PLANNEDVEC>` intended to correct the predicted trajectory to impact at the selected target position.
 This vector does not use any aerodynamic prediction and is a very simplistic representation.
+It is also just a unit vector.
+It contains no magnitude information about how far off the selected target is from the predicted impact - just the way the offset points.
 Accuracy is not guaranteed, but it should at least help determine if you need to pitch the nose up or down.

 .. attribute:: TRAddon:CORRECTEDVECTOR